Welcome to FREEME Wildlife NPC

 - To provide an ethical research facility for educational institutions, where needed.

-To be a world-class, self sustaining rehabilitation facility for indigenous wildlife in Southern Africa, using the “One Health” approach.
+To be a world-class, self sustaining, leading rehabilitation facility for indigenous wildlife in Southern Africa, using the “One Health” approach.

 To rehabilitate and release indigenous wildlife back into a natural habitat, whilst maintaining the highest ethical standards and furthering conservation by playing a role in education of wildlife professionals, volunteers, learners and members of the public by using the “One Health” approach